Skip to main content

 ToolDescription

 analyzeFull dead code analysis (fallow dead-code --format json).
-Detects unused files, exports, types, dependencies, enum/class members, unresolved imports, unlisted dependencies, duplicate exports, circular dependencies, boundary violations, stale suppressions, unused pnpm catalog entries, empty pnpm catalog groups, and unresolved pnpm catalog references (consumer package.json references a catalog that does not declare the package; pnpm install would fail).
+Detects unused files, exports, types, dependencies, enum/class members, unresolved imports, unlisted dependencies, duplicate exports, circular dependencies, re-export cycles (barrel files that form a structural loop, silently breaking re-exports), boundary violations, framework component findings (unused props, emits, inputs, outputs, Svelte events, unrendered components, and unprovided injects), rule-pack policy violations (banned calls and banned imports declared via the rulePacks config key), stale suppressions, unused pnpm catalog entries, empty pnpm catalog groups, and unresolved pnpm catalog references (consumer package.json references a catalog that does not declare the package; pnpm install would fail).
 Private type leaks are opt-in via issue_types: ["private-type-leaks"].

 check_changedIncremental analysis of changed files (fallow dead-code --changed-since)